CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.1 Detection of safety-relevant events.md

 #### DER.1.A16 Use of detection systems according to protection requirements (CIA)

 Applications with increased protection requirements SHOULD be protected by additional detection measures.
-For this purpose, for.
-B. such detection systems are used, with which the increased protection requirements can be technically ensured.
+For this purpose, z.
+B. such detection systems are used with which the increased protection requirements can be technically ensured.

-#### DER.1.A17 Automatic response to security events (CI)In a safety-relevant event, the detection systems used should automatically report the event and react with suitable protective measures.
+#### DER.1.A17 Automatic response to security events (CI)
+In a safety-relevant event, the detection systems used should automatically report the event and react with suitable protective measures.
 In doing so, procedures should be used that automatically detect possible attacks, attempted abuse or security breaches.
 It SHOULD be possible to automatically intervene in the data stream to prevent a possible security incident.

 #### DER.1.A18 Conduct regular integrity checks (CI)

 All detection systems SHOULD regularly be checked to see if they are still integer.
 Also, the user rights SHOULD be controlled.
-In addition, the sensors SHOULD perform integrity checks on files and trigger automatic alerts as the values ​​change.
+In addition, the sensors SHOULD perform integrity checks on files and trigger automatic alerts as values ​​change.

 4 Further Information
 ------------------------------